 ROE vs. ROI

-Firstly, both ROI and ROE are simple methods of absolute evaluation of investment profitability.
+Firstly, both ROI and ROE are simple methods of an absolute evaluation of investment profitability.
 The characteristic feature of ROI and ROE is that they are single-periods methods, and they do not have the same value for the entire duration of the investment.
 Moreover, neither ROI nor ROE takes the time value of money into account.
 In addition, both of these indicators do not include any risk measure.

 The main difference between ROI and ROE is that the former takes into account the total expenditure on investments (this is own capital and debt), whereas the formula of the latter includes only own capital.